SonyaMoisset/Pluralsight_Training/README.md

 - CSS Positioning by Susan Simkins
 - CSS Flexbox Fundamentals by Gary Simon
 - Creating Elegant Navigation Using CSS3 Transitions by Susan Simkins
+- Speeding up Your CSS Workflow with Sass and Compass by Gary Simon

 ## SVG
 - SVG Fundamentals by Brian Treese